saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Top level declarations:
 2. **private**: Available anywhere inside the file containing declaration
 3. **internal**: Available anywhere in the same module.

-### Class properties
-- Data definitions, better known as class properties, are the attributes required to represent the specific state or characteristics of a class.
-- When an instance of a class is constructed, all of its properties must have values.
-This means that, unlike other variables, class properties must be assigned an initial value.
-- Like normal variables, properties can represent either read-only or mutable data using the val and var keywords, respectively.
-- Properties model the `characteristics` of each instance of a class.
-- For each property you define, Kotlin will generate a `field`, a `getter`, and, if needed, a `setter`.
-- A field is only accessible within a getter or a setter
-- A field is where the data for a property is stored.
-You cannot directly define a field on a class.
-Kotlin encapsulates the fields for you, protecting the data in the field and exposing it via getters and setters.
-- A setter is generated only when a property is writable, that is, when the propertyis a `var`.
-- You can override the default generated getter and setter, when you want to specify how the data will be read or written.
-- By default, the visibility of a property’s getter and setter match the visibility of the property itself.
-- To expose access to a property but not expose its setter.
-Define the visibility of the setter separately as private.
-- A getter or a setter’s visibility cannot be more permissive than the property onwhich it is defined.
-This implies that you can `restrict` access to a property via a getter or a setter,but they are not intended for making properties more visible.
-- We use the terms “writable” and “read-only”rather than “mutable” and “immutable” for properties as for read-only computed properties the value may change on each access, for eg a randomly computed property.

 ### Class declaration options
 - class name (shortest form).